mixxxdj/manual/source/chapters/effects.rst

    :alt: An effect unit
    :figclass: pretty-figures

+   An effect unit

 Each effect unit can load up to 3 effects in a chain.
-These effects processed one after the other in series.
+These effects are processed one after the other in series.
 You will hear different sounds depending on the position of effects within the chain.
-Each effect in the chain has its own switch to toggle it on and off.
+Each effect in the chain has its own button to toggle it on and off.

 Effect units can process sound from:
   * decks